vanHeemstraSystems/product-strategy-headstart/README.md

 See [README.md](./200/README.md)

-## 300 - Key Elements a Product Strategy needs to contain
+## 300 - Key Elements a Product Strategy Needs to Contain

 See [README.md](./300/README.md)